opooladz/ece_210_final_project/README.md

 # Neural Networks for Communication Data Equalization & Demodulation
+## Using CNNs and LSTMs to outperform classical adaptive filtering techniques in LTI and TV channels  <br />
-Final Project for ECE 210 - Learning <br />
+Final Project for UCLA EE 210a - Adaptation and Learning <br />
 AWGN + 2 Tap multi-channel added  <br />
 One fully connected model example added <br />
 2 conv net examples added <br />